jbakse/site_builder/content/parameters/index.md

 ## Keep Sketching!

 ### Base
-Continue experimenting with procedurally generated images, this time focus on exposing parameters and exploring the parameter spaces of your sketches.
+Continue experimenting with procedurally-generated images.
+Now, focus on exposing parameters and exploring the parameter spaces of your sketches.
 You can mix random and parametric elements, but I suggest doing at least a couple of sketches that are not random at all.{bigger}

 ### Challenge: Face Generator
-Build a face generating tool.
+Build a face-generating tool.
 This tool will create an image of a face that can be adjusted by the user with sliders and other inputs.

-- Don’t use the built in shape drawing commands like rect and ellipse.
+- Don’t use the built-in shape drawing commands like rect and ellipse.
 Build your face from hand-drawn or photographic images.
 - Make your resulting images look as seamless and cohesive as possible.
-- Inputs can range from straight-forward (eye color, nose size) to complex (anger, lighting).
+- Inputs can range from straightforward (eye color, nose size) to complex (anger, lighting).